Lowland heath: Management

 Options include cutting trees (such as for firewood), using grazing animals to control vegetation and regrowth, controlling scrub, making sure there is an age range, and trying to incorporate the requirement of individual species.

 There is a UK Biodiversity Action Plan with a target of restoring 58,000 ha of lowland heathland and recreating a further 6,000 ha.
 In addition, grants are available in England under Natural England's Environmental Stewardship scheme.

 UK lowland heath

 Lowland Heath can be found in the UK in Devon, Hampshire, Dorset (mainly found here), Sussex (some), Kent (some), Surrey (some), Lincolnshire (some), County Durham (some), Cornwall, Norfolk, Nottinghamshire, Merseyside, Cheshire and Suffolk.

 East Devon locations are Gittisham Common, Woodbury Common, Mutter's Moor, Aylesbeare Common, Pebblebed Heaths, Trinity Hill, Venn Ottery Common, Bystock Pools, Fire Beacon Hill, Hartridge Common, Offwell Heath, Hense Moor.

 Staffordshire has areas of lowland heath at Cannock Chase and Wetley Moor, both of which are Sites of Special Scientific Interest.

+Areas of lowland heath within Greater London survive across several commons and open spaces, including Wimbledon Common, Hampstead Heath, Richmond Park and parts of Mitcham Common.
+At Mitcham Common, areas of lowland heath and acid grassland occur within a mosaic of habitats, particularly within the golf course.
+In 2007, conservation work at the Mill House area aimed to restore sections of lowland heath.
+Mitcham Common is designated a Site of Metropolitan Importance for Nature Conservation.